pcdslab/specollate-page/index.md

 ## Welcome to the Official Site of SpeCollate

-SpeCollate is the first Deep Learning-based peptide database search tool.
+SpeCollate is the first Deep Learning-based peptide-spectrum similarity network.
 It allows you to search a peptide database by generating embeddings for both mass spectra and peptides and then performs the search process on GPU.

 SpeCollate is available as a standalone executable that can be downloaded and run on a Linux server with a Cuda-enabled GPU.